DeSantis announces sweeping fixes meant to clean up Florida water woes

 “That’s showing Florida’s commitment to getting these issues right,” he said.

-DeSantis also ordered enforcement of environmental regulations moved from the state’s wildlife agency to the DEP.
-Under Scott, environmental enforcement plummeted and dropped to its lowest in three decades last year, according to Public Employees for Environmental Responsibility.
+DeSantis also ordered environmental enforcement moved from the state’s wildlife agency to the DEP.
+Under Scott, enforcement plummeted to its lowest in three decades last year, according to Public Employees for Environmental Responsibility.

 Even before he was confirmed as governor in November’s tight election, DeSantis began rattling cages when the head of his environmental transition team, U.S. Rep. Brian Mast, demanded the governing board of the South Florida Water Management District resign.
 The board oversees Everglades restoration for the state and water management in some of its most troubled areas.
 Two days after the election, board members angered the incoming governor when they agreed to extend a lease to sugar farmers on land slated for the reservoir.
 DeSantis stopped short of demanding resignations, but earlier this month one board member quit with more than three years left in her term.